splunk/public-o11y-docs/gdi/monitors-network/logstash-tcp.md

 <meta name="Description" content="Use this Splunk Observability Cloud integration for the Logstash TCP monitor.
 See benefits, install, configuration, and metrics">

 The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the `logstash-tcp` monitor type to monitor the health and performance of Logstash deployments through Logstash Monitoring APIs.
-It fetches events from the [logstash tcp output plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-tcp.html) operating in either `server` or `client` mode and converts them to data points.
+It fetches events from the <a class="external" href="https://www.elastic.co/guide/en/logstash/current/plugins-outputs-tcp.html" target="_blank">logstash tcp output plugin</a>. operating in either `server` or `client` mode and converts them to data points.

-This integration is meant to be used in conjunction with the Logstash [Metrics filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-metrics.html) that turns events into metrics.
+This integration is meant to be used in conjunction with the Logstash <a class="external" href="https://www.elastic.co/guide/en/logstash/current/plugins-filters-metrics.html" target="_blank">Metrics filter plugin</a>. that turns events into metrics.
 You can only use autodiscovery when this monitor is in `client` mode.

 This receiver is available on Linux and Windows.